hackbrot/scripts/backup/README.md

 - `has_docker` can be changed to either `true` or `false`.
 If you have running docker containers on your system, putting this to true will stop them while the the script is executed.
 After that, they will be started up again.

-## TODO

-- Add script for backing up stuff from Server to NAS